-The bottom line is this: Following two years of investigations and hearings in response to the financial collapse, the Dodd-Frank Act was carefully constructed to reduce the risk of another financial crisis through reforms and new regulatory structures that have built in numerous checks and balances and that pass constitutional muster.
+The bottom line is this: Following two years of investigations and hearings in response to the financial collapse, the Dodd-Frank Act was carefully constructed to reduce the risk of another financial crisis through reforms and new regulatory structures that include numerous checks and balances and that pass constitutional muster.

-Just this week the act turned 5 and the Consumer Financial Protection Bureau turned 4.
+In July, the act turned 5 and the Consumer Financial Protection Bureau turned 4.
 The CFPB is a singular achievement of the Congress - perhaps the most important consumer financial reform since deposit insurance over 75 years ago, which was enacted into law the last time that Wall Street predatory practices collapsed the economy.
 The CFPB is aligning interests of financial firms with those of their customers and making markets work for all Americans.
-The opponents of Dodd-Frank are expected to also challenge the establishment of the Financial Stability Oversight Council and its powers as well as the act's establishment of Orderly Liquidation Authority to wind down failing banks.